 Organization-The Company is a Maryland corporation and completed its initial public offering in June 2017.
-The Company's common stock is listed on the New York Stock Exchange under the symbol "SAFE."
+The Company's common stock is listed on the New York Stock Exchange ("NYSE") under the symbol "SAFE."
 The Company elected to be taxed as a real estate investment trust ("REIT") for U.S. federal income tax purposes, commencing with the tax year ended December 31, 2017.
 The Company is structured as an Umbrella Partnership REIT ("UPREIT").
-As such, all of the Company's properties are owned through a subsidiary partnership, Safehold Operating Partnership LP (the "Operating Partnership and a wholly-owned subsidiary of the Company owned 100% of the general partner interests in the Operating Partnership.
-The UPREIT structure may afford the Company certain benefits as it seeks to acquire properties from third parties who may want to defer taxes by contributing their Ground Leases to the Company.
+As such, all of the Company's properties are owned through a subsidiary partnership, Safehold Operating Partnership LP (the "Operating Partnership").
+As of September 30, 2022, the Company owned 100% of the limited partner interests in the Operating Partnership and a wholly-owned subsidiary of the Company owned 100% of the general partner interests in the Operating Partnership.
+The UPREIT structure may afford the Company certain benefits as it seeks to acquire properties from third parties who may want to defer taxes by contributing their Ground Leases to the Company